(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Include disclosure of all assets owned by each spouse

 - Each must disclose all their assets, liabilities, and income.
-If some of the information is missing, untruthful, or not disclosed, the contract is unenforceable.
+The contract is unenforceable if some of the information is missing, untruthful, or not disclosed.

 - Be fair to both spouses